yandex/CMICOT/README.md

 * `feature_ranking` is a ranking of the original feature indices (no importance score, just the selection order), the first feature is the strongest.

-**Note!** The target feature must be binary or discrete (you can use the appropriate mode of `./cmicot_eval` to transform float target features to binary sets, and then to a discrete column).

 ## Feature Selection